parca-dev/docs/docs/storage.md

 ### Storing Profile Metadata

-A _profile tree_ is built by iterating over all Samples, within those samples iterating over all Locations, their referenced Mappings and Lines that include the Functions.
-Parca turns the folded stack traces into a profile tree that's better suited for producing flame graphs.
+A _profile tree_ is built by iterating over all samples.
+While iterating over the samples, all the metadata gets extracted and inserted into the metadata storage.
+Then Parca turns the folded stack traces into a profile tree that's better suited for producing flame graphs.

-While working on each Mapping, Location, Line, and Function, Parca stores these in a SQL data store and caches the results for faster lookup in the next iteration.
-Mappings, Locations, Lines, Functions are then only stored once and going forward, and they can be referenced.
+The metadata can be described as all the `Locations`, their referenced `Mappings`, and `Lines` that include the `Functions`.
+Parca stores the metadata in a SQL database and caches the results for a faster lookup in the next iteration.
+Mappings, Locations, Lines, Functions are then only stored once, and as we advance, can be referenced.

+> To learn more about these concepts, you can check out the [Parca Agent Desing](http://localhost:3000/docs/parca-agent-design#transform-to-pprof) section.

-For now, we're using a [SQLite in-memory](https://pkg.go.dev/modernc.org/sqlite) SQL store with a schema roughly like this:
+For now, we're using a [SQLite in-memory](https://pkg.go.dev/modernc.org/sqlite) by default.
+We have the option to use an on-disk SQLite database.
+The underlying architecture allows us to extend the implementation to support an external SQL store as a metadata store.

+The metadata store has a schema roughly like this:
 <center>

 ![Parca's SQL Storage](/img/storage/sql-schema.png)